JohnnyEstilles/must-promise/README.md

 Promise-related assertions plugin for [Must.js](https://github.com/moll/js-must).

-> This is a work-in-progress proof of concept and not ready for production.
+> <del>This is a work-in-progress proof of concept and not ready for production.</del>
+### [Must.js][must-url] now has first class support for promises.
+As a result, work on this plug-in will be discontinued.

-It currently uses a modified version of [Must.js](https://github.com/moll/js-must) from  [JonnyEstilles/js-must#feature/extensibility](https://github.com/JohnnyEstilles/js-must/tree/feature/extensibility), which exposes:
+It currently uses a modified version of [Must.js][must-url] from [JonnyEstilles/js-must#feature/extensibility](https://github.com/JohnnyEstilles/js-must/tree/feature/extensibility), which exposes:

 - `Must.prototype.insist()`
 - `Must.prototype.chain()`